10 Most Popular House Styles

 The name of this style suggests a close connection to the architectural characteristics of the early 16th-century Tudor dynasty in England.
 But the Tudor houses we see today are modern-day re-inventions that are loosely based on a variety of late Medieval English prototypes.

-Common features include a steeply pitched roof, prominent cross gables, decorative half-timbering, and tall, narrow windows with small windowpanes.
+Common features of Tudor style homes include a steeply pitched roof, prominent cross gables, decorative half-timbering, and tall, narrow windows with small windowpanes.

 The Craftsman bungalow (also known as Arts and Crafts) was a popular house style between 1905 and the 1930s, and it's making a comeback today.
+If you're wondering what is a craftsman house, step inside.
 A distinguishing feature of the style is the large amount of interior woodwork, such as built-in shelving and seating.
 As for the exterior, Craftsman-style homes often have low-pitched roofs with wide eave overhangs, exposed roof rafters, decorative beams or braces under gables, and porches framed by tapered square columns.

 Medieval styles of the English countryside inspired American architects to design the charming and cozy cottage-style houses we know today.
 The style became especially popular in the United Stares during the 1920s and 1930s.

-Common features include a warm, storybook character, steep roof pitches and cross gables, arched doors, casement windows with small panes, and brick, stone, or stucco siding.
+Common features of cottage style house plans includes a warm, storybook character, steep roof pitches and cross gables, arched doors, casement windows with small panes, and brick, stone, or stucco siding.

 Traditional ranch-style homes usually have simple floor plans, attached garages, and efficient living spaces.
 The style dates back to 1932 and is still being built today.
 It was one of the most popular styles in the suburban home-building boom of the 1950s and 1960s.

 Although they may appear plain on the outside and are sometimes derided as undistinguished cookie-cutter houses, ranch-style homes offer great potential for additions.
 Bilevel and trilevel homes evolved from the ranch style and were built during the same era.
-They're great houses to upgrade with additions.
+Ranch style house plans are easy to upgrade with additions.

 Many contemporary homes feature lots of glass, open floor plans, and inventive designs.
 Void of elaborate ornamentation and unnecessary detail, drama on the flat-face exteriors of contemporary homes often comes from a dynamic mix of contrasting materials and textures, exposed roof beams, and flat or low-pitched roofs.